olson-sean-k/nym/README.md

 the desired capture, such as `{@extension}`.
 Note that named captures also have a numerical index.

-Captures may include a substitution.
-Substitutions specify a prefix and postfix that are inserted around the matching text when the capture is non-empty.
+Captures may include a condition.
+Conditions specify substitution text based on whether the match text is non-empty or empty.
+Conditions follow capture identifiers using a ternary-like syntax: they begin with a question mark `?` followed by the non-empty case, a colon `:`, and finally the empty case.
+Each case supports literals, which specify alternative text delimited by square brackets `[...]`.
+In the non-empty case, a surrounding prefix and postfix can be used instead using a tuple-like syntax `(...,...)`.
+Substitution text as well as cases may be empty.

-Substitutions also specify alternative text, which is used if the capture is empty.
-This is useful when a pattern may not be present and an explicit replacement or optional delimiter is desired in the destination path.
+For example, `{#1?(,-):}` is replaced by the matching text of the first capture and, when that text is **non-empty**, is followed by the postfix `-`.

-Substitutions follow capture identifiers beginning with a question mark `?` and followed by a prefix, a postfix, and an alternative separated by colons `:`.
-For example, `{#1?:-:}` is replaced by the matching text of the first capture and a postfixed `-` if the capture is non-empty and is replaced with an empty string otherwise. `{#1?::unknown}` is replaced by `unknown` if the capture is empty.
+`{#1?:[unknown]}` is replaced by the matching text of the first capture and, when that text is **empty**, is replaced by the literal `unknown`.

 Properties include source file metadata in the destination path and are specified following an exclamation `!`.
 Properties are case insensitive.